brcolow/candlefx/README.md

 * Remove the now unused FontAwesome glyph code stuff.
 * Flesh out a full README example.
-* Move CandleStickChartExample to a `com.brcolow.candlefxexample` module (or something like that) and get rid of jackson dependency from main module.
 * Add examples from more cryptocurrency exchanges.
 * Create subpackages (monetary, controls, etc.) and have better separation of private/public API with help of JPMS.
 * Create websocket interface instead of having a strong tie to one websocket library so consumers can plug in their